suhaskamath2712/E0261_P11/documentation/documentation.md

 - For each id:
   1. Load SQL A via `FileIO.readOriginalSqlQuery(id)`
   2. Load SQL B via `FileIO.readRewrittenSqlQuery(id)`
-  3. Call `Calcite.compareQueriesDebug(sqlA, sqlB, null, id)` and print a result line.
+  3. Call `Calcite.compareQueriesDebug(sqlA, sqlB, null, id)` and print a result line (prints layered digests when not equivalent).
   4. If not equivalent, try again with transformations (example uses `List.of("UnionMergeRule")`).
 - At the end prints summary counts.